Best LiPo Batteries for Micro FPV Drones (1S, 2S, 3S, 4S | 300mAh to 1000mAh)

 • Value: 3/5

-Although being “80C”, same as the 450mAh from GNB, this battery shows more voltage sag, especially towards the end of the pack.
-Interestingly it’s not that much heavier than the 450mAh pack, which suggests it’s either of lower C-rating or lower capacity.
-This is confirmed by the capacity test which shows it’s about 20mAh short.
-I’d probably stick with the 450mah.
-If you are looking for flight time, check out the GNB 650mah below.
+Despite being “80C” like the 450mAh from GNB, this battery shows more voltage sag towards the end of the pack.
+It’s slightly heavier than the 450mAh version, suggesting either a lower C-rating or capacity.
+The capacity test showed it’s about 20mAh short.
+I’d recommend sticking with the 450mAh version for those looking for flight time.

 GNB 2S 300mAh HV (Gaoneng)